Detection Time Distribution for Several Quantum Particles: Introduction

 \section{Introduction}

 The question of how to compute the probability distribution of the time at which a detector registers a quantum particle from the initial wave function $\psi_0$ of that particle has attracted considerable interest in the literature; see, e.g., \cite{AB61,All69,Kij74,GRT96,AOPRU98,ML00,Bau00,HSM03,MSE08,MRC09,VHD13,Dhar13} and the references therein.
 However, the most convincing equations for this, written down in 1987 by Werner \cite{Wer87}, have received little if any attention.
-We have recently proposed \cite{detect-rule} to take these equations as a rule for computing the detection time distribution of an ideal detector (and thus as the definition of an ``ideal detector''); we call this rule the \emph{absorbing boundary rule}.
+We have proposed \cite{detect-rule} to take these equations as a rule for computing the detection time distribution of an ideal detector (and thus as the definition of an ``ideal detector''); we call this rule the \emph{absorbing boundary rule}.
 We have pointed out in \cite{detect-rule} why it achieves exactly what one should hope for in such a rule and given a novel derivation of it.
 In the present paper, we develop an extension of the absorbing boundary rule to the case of $n$ particles able to trigger detectors, as well as an extension to the case of moving detectors (resulting in a Galilean-covariant theory).

+A brief remark about the name: The absorbing boundary rule involves a boundary condition that we call the \emph{absorbing boundary condition}.
+These names do not mean that a wave reaching the boundary will be completely absorbed; in fact, a significant part of it will be reflected \cite[Sec.~3]{detect-rule}.
+The names mean only that \emph{some} part of the wave gets absorbed, in contrast to the well-known boundary conditions of Dirichlet and Neumann.
+(And in the Bohmian picture, the particle gets absorbed with certainty when reaching the boundary.)
+Our goal here is not to model an ideal absorber, but an ideal detector.

+Absorbing boundaries have also been considered in numerical analysis for the purpose of solving the Schr\"odinger equation in unbounded regions while avoiding any unphysical reflection of the wave from the boundary of the numerical grid \cite{FJ99,SK10,Sel21}.
+However, for this aim it is preferable to use methods that absorb more of the wave than the boundary condition considered here; but also there the question how to treat several particles arises (see also Remark~\ref{rem:several-imaginary} in Section~\ref{sec:discussion}).

-We present an analogous rule for the Dirac equation (for one or more particles) in \cite{detect-dirac} and discuss a discrete version on a lattice in \cite{DTT15}.
-In \cite{uncertainty}, we derive an uncertainty relation between the detection time of the absorbing boundary rule and the energy of the initial wave function.
+We present an analogous rule for the Dirac equation (for one or more particles) in \cite{detect-dirac}; an alternative derivation of the 1-particle rule through a suitable limit of repeated position measurements is described in \cite{DBD20}.

 Suppose that $n$ particles are, at the initial time $t_0$, located in a region $\R\subset \RRR^3$ in physical space with wave function $\psi_0\in L^2(\R^n)$, and that detectors are placed along the boundary $\bou$ of $\R$.
 For each particle $i\in\{1,\ldots,n\}$, we consider the time $T_i$ and the location $\vX_i\in\bou$ where it gets detected and write $Z_i=(T_i,\vX_i)$; should it never be detected, we set $Z_i=\infty$.
 The $n$-particle rule proposed in this paper specifies the joint probability distribution of $Z_1,\ldots,Z_n$ in terms of $\psi_0$.
 It is of the form \be \prob_{\psi_0}\Bigl\{ (Z_1,\ldots,Z_n)\in B \Bigr\} = \scp{\psi_0}{E(B)|\psi_0} \ee for all sets $B\subseteq \bigl( [t_0,\infty)\times \bou \cup\{\infty\} \bigr)^n$ with a certain positive-operator-valued measure (POVM) $E(\cdot)$.
 Like the rule for a single particle, it provides an example of an observable that is not given by a self-adjoint operator (for which the $E(B)$ would be projections) but a proper POVM instead.